jonaszeutzius/nft-ticket-system/README.md

 ```

 Now, you can start your application by running `npm start` in your terminal.
-You should see the following:
+You should see the following in the browser:

 - A dropdown menu to select a blockchain
 - Text box for wallet address
 - A verify ticket button

 Input the data of the chain and wallet you want to check, and click the verify ticket button.
-You should then see a green "X tickets found" message and a table all tickets and their validity, or a red message if no tickets are found.
+You should then see a green "X tickets found" message and a table with all tickets and their validity, or a red message if no tickets are found.

 This wraps up our guide to creating an NFT Ownership Verification tool using the Blockspan API and React.js.
 Happy coding!